What’s the Difference Between a Heart Attack and a Stroke?

 • Lightheadedness, nausea or sweating

-Women tend to have different symptoms of heart attack than men.
-Diabetics also have atypical presentations and even “silent heart attacks” – not necessarily without symptoms but unusual symptoms, such as, generalized weakness, upper abdominal pain, nausea/vomiting, etc.
+Women tend to have different heart attack symptoms than men.
+People with diabetes also have atypical presentations and even “silent heart attacks.”
+Dr. Keeton said, “People with diabetes don’t necessarily lack symptoms.
+Instead, they experience unusual symptoms such as generalized weakness, upper abdominal pain, nausea and vomiting.”

 Symptoms of Stroke

-Ischemic stroke is due to a vessel that has a blockage such as a clot and hemorrhagic is due to a vessel bursting.
+Ischemic stroke is due to a vessel that has blockage, such as a clot, and hemorrhagic is due to a vessel bursting.

-“When you have a stroke, (your symptoms depend on) where in the brain the stroke has happened,” Martinez said.
+“When you have a stroke, your symptoms will depend on the stroke has happened,” Dr. Bandela said.

 BE FAST to Spot a Stroke

 Getting treatment quickly is important to ensure the reversal of these effects.
-“The longer we keep the brain without oxygen supply, then you could have irreversible brain damage, and potentially have those symptoms becoming irreversible,” Martinez said.
+“The longer we keep the brain without oxygen supply, the more chance you have of brain damage and potentially irreversible symptoms,” Dr. Bandela said.

 Risk Factors for Stroke and Heart Attack